ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/vnc_and_spice_consoles.md

 4. Select **Security Profile**.

-5. Navigate to the **Firewall Properties** dialog window by selecting the **Properties** link from the **Firewall** section.
+5. Browse to the **Firewall Properties** dialog window by selecting the **Properties** link from the **Firewall** section.

 6. In the **Firewall Properties**, scroll down to **GDB Server** and